ayourk/UnofficialKissanime/README.md

 The default quality of the video can be selected in the settings or individually for each piece of media.

 ### Widget support
-Widgets (in supported skins) can be populated with any page of the plugin (minus search), including the bookmarks and the last anime visited.
+Widgets in supported skins can be populated with any page of the plugin (except search), including the bookmarks and the last anime visited.
 Note, however, that having the widgets reload every time could cause KissAnime to throw some errors at you though!

 ## Known issues
  - Metadata for movies is pretty lackluster by default.
 Users can get better results by inputting a [TMDB API key](https://www.themoviedb.org/faq/api?language=en) in the settings.